-This indicator identifies the revenue costs associated with proposed changes to the four year capital programme recommended in this budget report compared to the Commissioners existing approved commitments and current plans.
-The assumptions are based on the budget, but will invariably include some estimates, such as the level of Government support, which are not published over a three year period.
+This indicator identifies the revenue costs associated with a reasonable assessment of forthcoming capital proposals, compared to the Commissioners existing approved commitments and current plans.
+The assumptions are based on current plans, but will invariably include some estimates, such as the level of Government support, which are not published over a three year period.